Skip to content

 Once you approach it that way, Railcut becomes exactly what it’s meant to be: a faster way to do editorial work inside AE.

-• Cutting highlight or social clips entirely inside AE
+• Cutting highlight reels entirely inside AE

 • Multi-track timeline — video tracks above, audio tracks below, NLE-style layout

-• Clip thumbnails — generated on supported footage clips
+• Clip thumbnails — generated on supported footage clips (most footage and images)

 • Audio waveforms — real amplitude waveforms extracted from source audio